“Smile, it is the key that fits the lock of everybody’s heart.” There’s an old saying, “Smile, increases your face value.”

 Every child is different, and a trick that works for one kid may not work for the others.
 Most kids don’t like posing for photos and get easily distracted by their surroundings, and that can be challenging for most photographers to cope up with.
-We’ve heard what parents says about taking photos of their kids, it is often Out-of-focus and blurry pictures are common when photographing kids.
+We’ve heard what parents say about taking photos of their kids, it is often Out-of-focus and blurry pictures are common when photographing kids.

-Having photographed thousands of toddlers, children and families, I can confidently say that we are experts and we have all that it takes our shelves to make your kids’ photos magnificent.
+Having photographed thousands of toddlers, children, and families, I can confidently say that we are experts and we have all that it takes our shelves to make your kids’ photos magnificent.
 Today we are going to show you the tricks to make kids smile for a picture.

 Involve the Parents

-Just before setting up our cameras and start taking photos, we always let parents share with us in depth about their child and so we can better understand their children.
+Just before setting up our cameras and start taking photos, we always let parents share with us in-depth about their child and so we can better understand their children.
 Parents should fill questionnaires to assist us to know the kind of kids we are working with.

 The information they provide will help us to know the kids better.
 We will be able to understand their behavior so as to work out some positive ways to handle them.
-The Information will help us break the ice with the kids.
+Information will help us break the ice with the kids.
 Children come in different sizes and characters.
 Some have low concentration and get distracted easily.
 It is good to know them better to avoid disappointments.

 Being Tolerant and Observant

 Patience is a virtue.
 One must exercise patience when dealing with little ones.
 Try to explain what you expect from them and make them understand.
-There is no point of forcing them to do what they don’t want.
+There is no point in forcing them to do what they don’t want.